 If you use VLAN, you can specify VLAN ID and bind the required ports to the segment.

 4. In 'IP settings' section you can change the local IP-address and DHCP settings.
-Additional information you can find in 'How to change the Internet Center's IP address and DHCP settings within the home network?'.
+Additional information you can find in 'How to change the router's IP address and DHCP settings within the home network?'.

 5. In 'Connection policy for unregistered devices' section you can choose profile, which will be applied to all unregistered devices within the segment.
 For example, in the Home network segment, set the profile 'Without Internet access' for all unregistered devices.
 In this case only registered devices will have Internet access.